shivammathur/setup-php/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 - The latest stable version of `composer` is set up by default.
 You can set up the required `composer` version by specifying the major version `v1` or `v2`, or the version in `major.minor` or `semver` format.
-Additionally for composer `snapshot` and `preview` can also be specified to set up the respective releases.
+Additionally, for composer `snapshot` and `preview` can also be specified to set up the respective releases.

 ```yaml
 - name: Setup PHP with composer v2